You Keep Your Phone On and You Run

-Her father answers, “Hello, Honey, I didn’t expect to hear from you so soon.
+Her father answered, “Hello, Honey, I didn’t expect to hear from you so soon.
 Charles and I are getting a steak at our old hidey-haunt, Abuela Betty’s.”

 “That’s great, Dad.
-Um, just a quick question, what do I do again if I run into a demon looking thing?” she quietly asks.
+Um, just a quick question, what do I do again if I run into a demon looking thing?” she quietly asked.

 “Finally, interested in the family business huh?
 Or just showing off to your music friends?
 Well, what kinda demon looking thing?
 Ya know, there are a lot of ‘em out there.”

-“I can’t rightly say, Dad, but it’s looking at me right now and it looks very hungry,” the panic in her voice now obvious.
+“I can’t rightly say, Dad, but it’s looking at me right now and it looks very hungry,” she answered, the panic in her voice becoming obvious.

-“Are you still in Bolton?” he asks abruptly.
+“Are you still in Bolton?” he asked abruptly.

 “And a demon is staring at you?”

-Confused, she steals a glance at the screen of the phone; 80%.
-Again, she replies, “Yes.”
+Confused, she stole a glance at the screen of the phone; 80%.
+Again, she replied, “Yes.”

-“Keep your phone on you and run,” he says emphatically.
+“You keep your phone on and you run,” he said emphatically.

 “Keep your phone powered on and keep it on your person so we can find you and then run, as fast and as far as you can.”

-“Um, okay,” Angelica hangs up the phone and in a mix of terrified trembling and millenial habit, slips the phone back into her pocket.
+“Um, okay,” Angelica hung up the phone and in a mix of terrified trembling and Millenial habit, slipped the phone back into her pocket.

-Carter quietly whispers to her.
+Carter quietly whispered to her.
 “What did he say?”

 “He said to run.”

-“Fuck,” he mumbles beneath his breath, “Somehow I thought he was going to say that.”
+“Fuck,” he mumbled beneath his breath, “Somehow I thought he was going to say that.”

-Behind them, they hear rustling and turn to see the others already running off through the darkness, up the dunes of sand toward the cars.
+Behind them, they heard rustling and turned and saw the others already running off through the darkness, up the dunes of sand, toward the cars.

-The eyes and mouth of the body are gaping open, staring up at them in lifeless horror, it’s once petite frame a confusion of bent limbs and bloody skin.
+The eyes and mouth of the body were gaping open and stared up at them in lifeless horror, its once petite frame a confusion of bent limbs and bloody skin.

 “Run!”
-Carter yells, pushing Angelica ahead of him as they rush toward the parking lot, cutting through the sand and the darkness.
+Carter yelled, pushing Angelica ahead of him as they rushed toward the parking lot, cutting through the sand and the darkness.

-Arriving at the cars, they find the rest of the group getting dressed in whatever they have and whatever they can find.
-Carter grabs clothes and does the same.
+Arriving at the cars, they found the rest of the group getting dressed in whatever they had or whatever they could find.
+Carter grabbed clothes and did the same.

-“Calm down and get in the car,” Angelica says to him.
+“Calm down and get in the car,” Angelica said to him.

-Brad prepares to continue with his panicked outrage when the atmosphere takes on an even more creepy quiet.
-Each of them feels a shiver in their spines and bodywide goosebumps.
-Then a sound cuts through the silence.
-An audible buzzsaw vibration, a metallic sustained reverberation.
-The lights of the parking lot, the car, the flashlights, all the lights flicker, then die at the same moment the sound stops.
+Brad prepared to continue with his panicked outrage when the atmosphere took on an even more creepy quiet.
+Each of them felt a shiver in their spines and bodywide goosebumps.
+Then a sound cut through the silence, an audible buzzsaw vibration, a metallic sustained reverberation.
+The lights of the parking lot, the car, the flashlights, all the lights flickered, then died at the same moment the sound stopped.

-Two-Bit hops in the car and turns the key, “Fuck!
+Two-Bit hopped in the car and turned the key, “Fuck!
 Fuck!
 Fuck!”
-He sticks his head out the side, “Nothing.
+He stuck his head out the side, “Nothing.
 It’s dead”.

-After some quick, hysterical conversation, it is agreed to continue running to the market they had passed on the way here.
-They grab the flares they can find by the moon’s light and take one last survey of the water.
+After some quick, hysterical conversation, it was agreed that they’d continue running to the market they had passed on the way here.
+They grabbed the flares they could find by the moon’s light and took one last survey of the water.

-In the distance, the only light is the dim glow of their shore fire, orange against the black backdrop.
-Slowly, another glow emerges.
-The smooth glass of the lake top starts to glint with a pale green hue.
-The green-lit surface of the lake breaks as Biscuit’s bluish-pale body slowly starts walking to the shore.
-In the water, darker twists of green, while on top flushes of dark algae masses, blooms, then floats away in black clumps.
-Her feet step onto the sandy shore, each footprint spawning a small garden that spreads and dies.
-She walks toward them.
-With each step, the same flush of growth, so vibrant green with life.
-It glows to only die to a charred black moments later.
-With each step, she stands in abundant life and leaves a trail of death as she starts walking toward the dark parking lot.
+In the distance, the only light was the dim glow of their shore fire, orange against the black backdrop.
+Slowly, another glow emerged.
+The smooth glass of the lake top started to glint with a pale green hue.
+The green-lit surface of the lake broke as Biscuit’s bluish-pale body slowly started walking to the shore.
+In the water, darker twists of green, while on top, flushes of dark blue, red, and purple algae massed, bloomed, then floated away in dead black clumps.
+Her feet stepped onto the sandy shore, each footprint spawning a small unnatural garden of unearthly vines and thorned flowers that spread and died.
+She walked toward them, looking directly at them.
+With each step, the same flush of growth, so vibrant and colorful with otherworldly plant life, growing, only die to a charred black moments later.
+With each step, she stood in abundant life and left a trail of death as she started walking toward the dark parking lot.